arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/04.update-image/update-image.md

 This means it is working, and we can proceed to [flashing the board](#flash-image-to-the-board).

-***Note: in some Linux systems there may be an issue with `qdl`, a tool included in the `arduino-flasher-cli`.
+***Note: in some Linux systems, the `arduino-flasher-cli` could exit with an error right before flashing.
 This may occur if the kernel module `qcserial` is loaded.
 A workaround solution to fix this is in place (see section below).***

 #### Fixing `qcserial` Issue (Linux Only)